 In a fast-moving environment, it’s not surprising that more and more organisations are embracing Agile in a bid to outpace competitors and gain market share.
-In the past month, over 5,000 LinkedIn jobs require candidates with experience in agile methodologies.
+For example, over 5,000 LinkedIn jobs require candidates with experience in agile methodologies in the past month.
 And these jobs are across all industries and many functions, revealing that the agile way of working is becoming pervasive.

 What is Agile?